 In addition to using sunscreen, it’s also important to limit time in the sun during peak hours, wear protective clothing and accessories, and seek shade when possible.

-In conclusion, developing a skincare routine is crucial for maintaining healthy skin in the long-term.
-The Korean skincare routine is a popular and effective approach that focuses on nourishing, protecting, and rejuvenating the skin.
+In conclusion, With Korean skin care routine for teen girls, a skincare routine is crucial for maintaining healthy skin in the long-term.
+The Korean skincare routine for teen is a popular and effective approach that focuses on nourishing, protecting, and rejuvenating the skin.

 Teenagers have unique skin concerns such as acne, oiliness, and sun damage, which can be addressed by establishing a proper skincare routine.
 The routine should consist of cleansing, exfoliating, hydrating, and sun protecting steps.